Leading projects without collecting performance data is the project management equivalent of walking on a tightrope blindfolded.

 Conclusion: Tracking KPIs is crucial for project success

 Key performance indicators are the most important measures of project performance.
-While there are many performance indicators a project manager could track, only KPIs are vital to project success.
+While there are many performance indicators a project manager could (and should) track, only KPIs are used as benchmarks for evaluating project success.

 By carefully choosing the KPIs you wish to track, you arm yourself with the information that will help you:

-- Have a constant bird’s eye view of the project’s performance,
+- Maintain a bird’s eye view over the project’s performance,

 - Understand the variables that boost or impede your performance, and

-- Notice early signs of problematic issues and react to them in time.
+- Notice early signs of issues and react to them on time.

 ✉️ Do you track KPIs?
 Do you find them helpful?
 What are the KPIs you tend to track most often?
 If you have an interesting story or a suggestion you’d like to share with us, email us at firstname.lastname@example.org, and we might include some of them in one of the future updates.
 And, if you liked this post and found it useful, share it with someone you think would benefit from it.